 2. An example mail reading agent

 We introduce DASH and illustrate some of its capabilities using an agent that wants to buy an airline ticket.
-In our first version, this agent both reads and sends mailWhen processing mail, the agent "reads" the message and discovers whether or not a flight is requested.
+In our first version, this agent both reads and sends mail.
+When processing mail, the agent "reads" the message and discovers whether or not a flight is requested.
 If so, it has a choice of 4 destinations (New York, London, Shanghai, and Paris), which are randomly chosen with each recurrence of the code.

 In this case, the agent has 2 sets of goals (seen in the figure to the right):